dansasser/SIM-ONE/protocols/CCP_PROTOCOL.md

 ## Notes on Implementation

-The detailed orchestration logic, data structures, and algorithmic selection processes are **not public** to protect proprietary methods.
+The detailed orchestration logic, data structures, and algorithmic selection processes are available in the repository's implementation under the dual-license model.
-This documentation provides the **governance role and conceptual structure** of CCP without exposing implementation details.
+This documentation provides the **governance role and conceptual structure** of CCP, with full implementation details available in the codebase.